7 February 2007

 Many people know that chicory has been used in place of coffee, so maybe that doesn’t exactly make it sound inviting as a vegetable.
 Oh, but it is.
 Especially the wild kind, which is harvested throughout the winter down here.
 Think escarole and endive, and you’re on your way to understanding how chicory can be used.
 So, on that note, if you don’t have chicory, you can substitute members of the chicory family.

-I use cannellini beans, and I’m not going to lie to you, P’s mom usually does the dirty work here.
-I could if pressed, but to steer you on your way, I’ve found a good page that describes the soaking and cooking process.
-Otherwise, just buy some cans of the beans ready to add to the chicory once it’s cooked–this works too.
+I’m not going to lie to you, P’s mom usually does the dirty work here.
+I could if pressed, but to steer you on your way, I’ve found a good page that describes the process of soaking and cooking beans.
+Otherwise, just buy some cans of the beans ready to add to the chicory once it’s cooked — this works too.

-At this point, add the beans, mixing them in well with the chicory.
-Also add some more salt here.
+4. At this point, add the beans, mixing them in well with the chicory.
+Also add some more salt and also some water to cover everything.
 Let this mixture cook for another 15-20 minutes, and taste test for salt level as you may need to add more.
 I’m not a big salt eater, but this dish seems to require quite a bit to get the maximum flavor.

 Buon appetito!